mozilla/addons-server/docs/topics/api/misc.rst

     **Request**

     :param text: a textual description of the abuse
-    :param app: the primary key of the app being reported
+    :param app: the app id or slug of the app being reported

     .. code-block:: json